sdiehl/stephendiehl.com/posts/essential_haskell.md

 #### A Haskell Reading List

 Here is a list of what I consider the Haskell Canon.
-Papers which and books which are the signal, not the noise.
+Papers and posts which are the signal, not the noise.

 * [Typeclassopedia](http://www.haskell.org/haskellwiki/Typeclassopedia)
 * [The Algebra of Algebraic Datatypes](http://chris-taylor.github.com/blog/2013/02/10/the-algebra-of-algebraic-data-types/)